DanielCreggOrganization/w10-lab-inheritance-G00440630/README.md

 ## 2. Terminology

 ### Learning Objective
-Familiarize yourself with key terms in inheritance, such as superclass and subclass, and understand their roles.
+Familiarise yourself with key terms in inheritance, such as superclass and subclass, and understand their roles.

 ### Explanation
 -   **Superclass (Parent Class):** The class from which properties and methods are inherited.
 It represents a general concept.